About BMX Racing

-The sport of BMX racing is facilitated in Northern Ireland at our national standard track at Lisburn BMX Club
+The sport of BMX racing is facilitated in Northern Ireland at our national standard Race track at Lisburn BMX Club

 Bicycle moto cross (BMX) started in the late 1960s in California, around the time that motocross became a popular sport in the USA.
-The motorized version of the sport was the inspiration for the human powered competition.
+The motorised version of the sport was the inspiration for the human powered competition.
 Children and teenagers with the desire but not the means to participate in motocross sated their appetite by racing bicycles on self-built tracks.
 These young adventurers completed the imitation by dressing themselves up in motocross gear.
 The sport was given the name ‘bmx’ and the conception was complete.

 BMX racing offered exciting action at a low cost, close to home.
 It is easy to see why the sport was an instant hit.
 In California the sport was more popular than anywhere else.
 During the early 1970s a sanctioning body for BMX was founded in the U.S.A.
 This is considered as the official start of BMX racing.
 As that decade progressed, the sport was introduced on other continents too, among them Europe in 1978.

 In April 1981, the International BMX Federation was founded, and the first world championships were held in 1982.
 BMX rapidly developed as a unique sporting entity, and after several years clearly had more in common with cycling than motorcycling codes.
 Thus, since January 1993 BMX has been fully integrated into the Union Cyclist Internationale.

 BMX racing rewards strength, quickness, and bike handling.
 Many successful BMX racers have gone on to international level events including the Olympic Games, or continued to leverage their skills in other forms of bicycle and motorcycle competitions.